-2. Has the fight against terrorism and financial crime led to the introduction in recent years of
+- 2. Has the fight against terrorism and financial crime led to the introduction in recent years of new laws/rules affecting the foundation sector (e.g. implementation of EU Anti Money Laundering Directive, or reactions to recommendations of the Financial Action Task Force)?
+Has it for example become more difficult to:

-Set up a public-benefit foundation
+- □ Set up a public-benefit foundation

-Obtain permission to transfer funds across borders
+- □ Obtain permission to transfer funds across borders

-If able to transfer of funds across borders, has the process become more burdensome administratively
+- □ If able to transfer of funds across borders, has the process become more burdensome administratively

-V Open a new bank account
+- 🗹 Open a new bank account

-V Maintain a bank account
+- 🗹 Maintain a bank account

-Fund certain activities
+- □ Fund certain activities

-Fund certain regions/countries
+- □ Fund certain regions/countries

-Fund certain organisations (please explain the reason - foreign funding restriction?)
+- □ Fund certain organisations (please explain the reason foreign funding restriction?)

-Report to authorities/deal with administration
+- □ Report to authorities/deal with administration

-Other
+- □ Other